 On average, our sample driver saw rates of $2,024 per year for a full-coverage auto insurance policy — which is just 1% greater than the state average.
 When it comes to low-cost car insurance in Rock Hill, there are still opportunities to whittle down annual premiums.
 For example, the best auto insurance quotes for our sample drivers were $1,592 a year from three companies: State Farm, Auto-Owners and GEICO.

 Average cost of insurance in South Carolina by city

 The cost will fluctuate depending on where prospective policyholders live and drive.
-Here are the annual rates for the 50 largest cities included in our analysis, from the cheapest to the most expensive locations, using our sample motorist as a benchmark.
+Here is the annual rate comparison for the 50 largest cities included in our analysis, from the cheapest to the most expensive locations, using our sample motorist — with a full coverage policy — as a benchmark.